The walk-in closet

 Materials

-As regards the material used for the construction of a walk-in closet, it can vary according to the chosen structure: for fixed cabins the masonry will be used, while for those that can be disassembled with a rack, a metal frame is usually used on which to mount panels of various material.
-The latter can be in plasterboard so as to facilitate assembly without difficulty and without getting dirty.
-Once the frame is established, the components that will complete the solution can be of different materials.
+As for the material used for the construction of a walk-in closet, it can vary depending on the chosen structure: for fixed walk-in closets, masonry will be used, while for the removable rack-type ones, a metal frame is usually used on which to mount panels of various materials.
+The latter can be made of plasterboard to facilitate assembly without difficulty and without making a mess.
+Once the framework has been established, the components that will complete the solution can be made of different materials.

-The most used doors are sliding, hinged and packaged, and they can be chosen in glass for a very modern effect, in lacquered wood for a classic style, in rice paper for lovers of the exotic style and again with mirrors to enlarge environments of small size.
-If you love the aesthetic performance of glass, you need to choose it tempered, otherwise there is the possibility to opt for the synthetic, durable and very resistant one.
+The most commonly used doors are sliding, hinged and folding, and can be chosen in glass for a very modern effect, in lacquered wood for a classic style, in rice paper for lovers of exotic style and even with mirrors to enlarge small spaces.
+If you love the aesthetic effect of glass, you should choose tempered glass, otherwise there is the possibility of opting for synthetic glass, which is durable and very resistant.

-If natural fibers such as wood are used, you will get a valuable result both from an aesthetic and a qualitative point of view at a slightly higher cost.
-However, if the budget available does not allow the purchase of an entirely wooden wardrobe, there are many synthetic fibers on the market, some of which reproduce the natural effect very well.
-An example are those in laminate, made of MDF covered with a plastic film.
-They are very resistant to wear over time, faithful to wood in imitation and very cheap.
+If natural fibers such as wood are used, a valuable result will be obtained both from an aesthetic and qualitative point of view at a slightly higher cost.
+However, if the budget available does not allow the purchase of a wardrobe entirely in wood, on the market there are many in synthetic fibers, some of which reproduce the natural effect very well.
+An example of this are those in laminate, made of MDF covered with a film of plastic material.
+They are very resistant to wear over time, faithful to wood in imitation and very economical.

-The choice of material and specifically the closure of the walk-in closet, if it provides for it, is important because it determines the appearance of the environment and the durability of the elements over time.
+The choice of material and specifically of the closing of the walk-in closet, if it requires it, is important because it determines the appearance of the room and the durability of the elements over time.

 Lighting

 In order for a walk-in closet to be comfortable and functional, it is essential to equip it with appropriate lighting.
-If there is an integrated system inside, you will be able to enjoy a more precise light than that of the environment and avoid disturbing the sleep of people who share a home and have different working hours.
-This solution may include the insertion of internal fixtures with point lighting, positioned in the upper part of the cabinet or on the side with respect to drawers and compartments.
-It is important to choose low voltage bulbs that do not heat because they are a closed element and that do not offset the real colors of the clothes in order to make the best choices for the personal outfit.
+If there is an integrated system inside it, you will be able to enjoy more precise light than that of the environment and you will avoid disturbing the sleep of people who share the house and have different working hours.
+This solution may include the insertion of internal devices with precise lighting, positioned in the upper part of the closet or to the side of drawers and compartments.
+It is important to choose low voltage light bulbs that do not heat up since it is a closed element and that do not distort the real colors of the clothes in order to make the best choices for your personal outfit.

-You can choose from the following types of light sources:
+You can choose between the following types of light sources:

-• Led > inserted on the ceiling and under the shelves, they avoid overheating and do not alter the colors
+• Led Modules > inserted in the ceiling and under the shelves, they avoid overheating and do not alter the colours

-• Spotlights > inserted on the ceiling or on the wall, they can be recessed or adjustable
+• Spotlights > inserted into the ceiling or wall, they can be built-in or adjustable

 Walk-in closet lighting with LED strips

-Band of leds with movement sensors applied to the profiles of the shelves of the walk-in wardrobe
+LED strips with motion sensors applied to the profiles of the walk-in closet shelves

 Customization

-Who said that the walk-in closet is a functional space and accessible only to those who live in the house?
-Sometimes it could be “the centerpiece” of the apartment, an environment coveted and envied by friends and relatives.
+Who said that the walk-in closet is a functional space accessible only to those who live in the house?
+Sometimes it could be the "strong point" of the apartment, a space coveted and envied by friends and relatives.
 Precisely for this reason it will be useful to make it appreciable from an aesthetic point of view and perhaps make it a mirror of the personality of those who use it.
-To this end, the choices to be made are varied: the materials, the finishes, the components and the accessories.
+To this end there are various choices to be made: materials, finishes, components and accessories.

-Some useful tips to give an “extra touch” can be:
+Some useful tips to give an “extra touch” could be:

-• Provide an insert in wallpaper that is consistent with the style of the other interior spaces and that satisfies personal tastes
+• Plan a wallpaper insert that is consistent with the style of the other interior spaces and that satisfies personal tastes

-• Insert a carpet that is pleasant to the touch to make the moment of change barefoot comfortable
+• Insert a pleasant-to-touch rug to make barefoot changing comfortable

-• Arrange a mirror also useful for expanding the space
+• Arrange a mirror that is also useful for enlarging the space

-• If the size of the room is generous, include a “beauty corner” for the fairer sex
+• If the room is generously sized, include a “beauty corner” for the fairer sex.

-In any case, it is important to give free rein to creativity without losing sight of the structural constraints of the plan of the house and the sizes available.
+In any case, it is important to give free rein to creativity without losing sight of the structural constraints of the house plan and the square footage available.

-There are numerous benefits for those who have the good fortune to own an environment dedicated only to personal clothes and clothing.
-First of all, the absence of regulatory constraints from the aeration point of view and therefore the non-obligation to have windows.
-As regards the spatial organization, the walk-in closet can be inserted in areas that are not adaptable to other uses and therefore guarantees the functional maximization of the areas of the house and a consequent rationalization of the floor plan.
-Last but not least, the wardrobe that emulates a real showroom constitutes an unconditional plus value for the private residence.
-In fact, if the dimensions allow it, the walk-in closet can be shared by the couple or even accommodate the clothing of the whole family.
+There are many benefits for those who are lucky enough to have an area dedicated solely to personal clothing and garments.
+First of all, the absence of regulatory constraints in terms of ventilation and therefore the non-obligation to have windows.
+As regards spatial organization, the walk-in closet can be inserted in areas that are not very adaptable to other uses and therefore guarantees the functional maximization of the areas of the house and a consequent rationalization of the floor plan.
+Last but not least, the closet that emulates a real showroom constitutes an unconditional added value for the private residence.
+In fact, if the size allows it, the walk-in closet can be shared by the couple or even house the clothes of the whole family.
+The male portion must respect the dimensions necessary to accommodate long dresses and coats and the lights must clarify the shades of the elegant suits that all appear very similar.
+The female area must satisfy the most varied needs: from makeup to clothes, everything must be tidy and in its place.
+In the latter case, in addition to obtaining an area of the house with a specific function, you will have a vital hub where all the members of the family will learn to share a specific space while respecting others.

 In order to ensure order and cleanliness over time, the walk-in closet must be equipped with solutions that protect the surfaces from the accumulation of external dust.
-The choice of material and finish can help in this regard: avoid concave sections, grooves and decorations that can become a receptacle for dirty substances.
-For this reason, vacuum cleaners that can be conveniently used in case of need are ideal.
-Another “anti-dust” measure is the practical draft excluders available on the market and sold on reels, often combined with transparent seals for doors.
-To counteract bad smells, however, there are the classic room deodorants, available on the market in countless fragrances.
+The choice of material and finish can help in this sense: avoid concave sections, grooves and decorations that can become a receptacle for dirty substances.
+For this reason, vacuum cleaners that can be conveniently used when necessary are ideal.
+Another "anti-dust" measure consists of practical draught excluders available on the market and sold in reels, often combined with transparent door seals.
+To combat bad odors, there are classic air fresheners, available on the market in countless fragrances.

-It is important to always keep in mind that the walk-in closet as a real room in which the inhabitants of the house have access, requires the same care as the other rooms and consequently it must be constantly cleaned.
+It is important to always keep in mind that the walk-in closet, as a real room that the inhabitants of the house have access to, requires the same care as other rooms and consequently it is necessary to ensure constant cleaning.

 Flexibility over time

-We talked about the internal structures of the walk-in closets and the container elements that complete them without specifying how they are very flexible today with respect to changing needs.
-In fact, thanks to the possibility to move, subtract or add shelves, drawers and shelves, the walk-in closet becomes malleable on the particular needs of the moment.
-In this way, each dress and accessory can find space at different heights and in depth freely determined.
-It is also necessary to be aware that in most cases, clothing is destined to increase over the years and for this reason it is good to face this need by providing for an increase in the elements that will contain personal effects.
-But flexibility does not only concern the functional aspect of the cabin, in fact the possibility of replacing doors and panels will allow changing the appearance of the wardrobe structure which will thus be able to follow the styles chosen for the house at the same time.
+We talked about the internal structures of walk-in closets and the storage elements that complete them without specifying how they are very flexible today with respect to changing needs.
+In fact, thanks to the possibility of moving, removing or adding shelves, drawers and shelves, the walk-in closet becomes moldable to the particular needs of the moment.
+In this way, each garment and accessory can find space at different heights and in freely determinable depths.
+It is also necessary to be aware that in most cases, the clothes are destined to increase over the years and for this reason it is good to meet this need by providing for an increase in the elements that will contain personal effects.
+But flexibility does not only concern the functional aspect of the walk-in closet, in fact the possibility of replacing doors and panels will allow you to change the appearance of the wardrobe structure which can thus follow the styles chosen for the home in step.

-This is how the solution we have talked about so far also becomes a reflection of an increasingly demanding society with ever-changing needs.
+This is how the solution we have talked about so far also becomes a reflection of an increasingly demanding society with ever-evolving needs.

 MOODBOARD

-Some moodboards are available below, real visual narratives that can guide the user in drawing inspiration, practical advice and useful suggestions to find the most suitable solutions for their needs.
+Below you can consult some moodboards, real visual narratives that can guide the user in drawing inspiration, practical advice and useful suggestions to find the solutions best suited to their needs.

 Tags